Top 5 Questions About Starting a Franchise in Canada

 - What’s the demand for the product or service you’re interested in?

-- How did the company you’re interested in starting, and what is its background?
+- How did the company you’re interested in start, and what is its

 A big reason a lot of franchisors have a strong presence in the market and are able to attract prospective franchisees is because of the marketing strength and presence of their name.
 And a big contributing factor to the strength of the brand is the time the company has been around on the market.
 Companies that are more mature are usually better established on the market, but newer businesses often have the edge with innovative products or services.
 How many years has the company you’re considering been in business?
 How many units are currently operating in Canada?
 It’s important that you understand why the company started what they do, why they are interested in franchising as a means of expansion, and what the interests of the owners and executives are.
 Find out is the franchisor known for being fair and honest among its franchisees?
 Because you are looking to enter in a long-term working “marriage” with the company it is important that you understand exactly who you’re dealing with, and most importantly feel comfortable in the fact that you can trust and work with the people who pull the strings.